kimmoahokas/slicetime-android-emulator/README.md

 # SliceTime for Android Emulator #

+SliceTime for Android enables use of Android programs with the SliceTime network emulation platform.

-This is a fork of original android emulator designed to use with SliceTime.
+This is a fork of original Android emulator.
+Original repository can be found at [https://android.googlesource.com/platform/external/qemu](https://android.googlesource.com/platform/external/qemu).

 For more info see [Android open source project](http://source.android.com/) and [Project SliceTime](http://www.comsys.rwth-aachen.de/research/projects/slicetime/).

 ## Modifications to android emulator ##